Sunday, January 8, 2017

 Why not simply get used to a more human amount of dopamine?

-I've read stuff by some these poor parents on other blogs who discuss the latest propaganda spewed by psychiatrists and behavioral neuroscientists.
-They believe their sons and daughter are innocent "victims" of an organic lack of endogenous opioids and the poor little things are shooting dope in a desperate attempt to address a "legitimate" mental health issue?
+I’ve read stuff by some of these poor parents on other blogs who discuss the latest propaganda delivered by psychiatrists and behavioral neuroscientists.
+They believe their sons and daughter are innocent “victims” of an organic “lack of endogenous opioids” and that the poor little things are shooting dope in a desperate attempt to address “legitimate” mental health issues?

 Sorry, but that is insane.
 This kind of thinking is removed from reality.

-Most people don't actually believe that, do they?
+Most people don’t really believe that, do they?
 So wait, let me get this straight, we addicts legitimately need opiates because we are suffering from a lack of opiates, which causes us to suffer mentally.
-Come on.
 Please.
-First of all, I think I know what my problem is.
-Second, I definitely know that I don't need more opiates, but hey, you can tell yourself anything you want in an effort to justify our immature and deranged behavior.
+First, I think I know what my problem is.
+Second, I definitely know that I don’t need more opiates, but hey, you can tell yourself anything you want in an effort to justify the selfish and deranged behavior of an addict.

-Second, this is the very last message on earth you want to send addicts and alcoholics: that your body is wired to need drugs and therefore it's okay to use.
+At any rate, this is the very last message on earth you want to send addicts and alcoholics: that your body is wired to need drugs and therefore it’s okay to use.
+Regardless of how educated one may be, you have to be bit touched to believe or endorse such a theory.

-Furthermore, it prevents real recovery.
+Furthermore, this sort of approach prevents real recovery.
 Navigating life and the world with artificial amounts of dopamine is not real life.
-Dealing with life on life's terms is real life and therefore real recovery.
+Dealing with life on life’s terms is real life, and therefore real recovery.

-Why are we entitled to have maximum comfort simply because we mutated ourselves into drug addicts?
-Why not simply deal with being human being?
-Wouldn't getting used to less dopamine bring about a more fundamental and lasting recovery?
-Where did this degenerate notion come from, that addicts naturally need more dopamine and therefore we should give it to them?
+Why are we entitled to have maximum comfort simply because we molded ourselves into drug addicts?
+Why not simply embrace the reality of being a human being?
+Wouldn’t getting used to less dopamine bring about a more fundamental and lasting recovery?
+Where did this degenerate notion come from, that addicts constitutionally need more dopamine and therefore we should give it to them?

 We want more dopamine because when you use drugs, you are literally flooding your CNS with pleasure and relief (i.e. euphoria).
 Naturally, the removal of such ridiculous amounts of artificial relief will create some whining and moaning, but trust me, this is good for addicts.
-It's okay to suffer a little bit.
-It's good for us, and in fact, it is the trick to recovery - to be okay with normal amounts of dopamine, i.e. to simply feel human and continue to do what we need to do, to walk through discomfort.
+It’s okay to suffer a little bit.
+It’s good for us, and in fact, it is the trick to recovery – to be okay with normal amounts of dopamine, i.e. to experience the entire spectrum of human life/emotions and continue to do what we need to do.
+Why are we pumping the false notion that addicts are somehow unique and shouldn’t have to walk through discomfort like the other 7 billion people on Earth?

 The key to maladies such as addiction and depression is simple: